devvyyy/Devvy-Hack/Engine Hacks/ChapterScreen/README.txt

 QUICK NOTES
   This hack is made with vanilla FE8U in mind.
 I'd be very surprised if it works on FE7 FE6 or any of the other versions of FE8.
-It should be compatible with the SkillSystem (as of 24/10/2020 (day-month-year)) as well.
+It might be compatible with the SkillSystem as well.

   ChapterScreen assumes that ClassID fits in one byte, which should be the case in vanilla FE8U.
   IDK if people ever want to have over 255 classes but if they do, the moving map sprites in the chapter